 Thursday, May 17, 2012

-And the Navy Said it Wasn't Punishment...
+Navy Said it Wasn't Punishment...

-In 1992 LTJG Thorne said he was gay to a national TV audience.
+In 1992 LTJG Tracy Thorne said he was gay to a national TV audience.
 Unfortunately, at this time in our countries history gays could not serve in the military.
 Talking to the media about his homosexual preference while on active duty 20 years ago shouldn't disqualify him to sit on the bench today.
 I actually believe fighting for what you think is right, regardless of the consequences, is a quality we should all aspire to.

 Society changes slowly.
 For example, Galileo was found guilty of heresy in 1633 for supporting Copernican astronomy.
 He spent the last nine years of his life under house arrest for something that he knew to be true via his own eyes.